 In December 1996, MBK Northwest sold the 70-acre center for $76 million to a Edens, a Michigan-based pension fund.
 In April 2012, center managers Edens & Avant Realty announced $50 million in renovations that finished in the summer of 2013 and eliminated the indoor mall for drive-up parking outside of individual stores.

 Kimco Realty Corp. paid $131.8 million for the Jantzen Beach Center in July 2017.
 Kimco’s other eight strip mall properties in the metro area, include Clackamas Promenade, Tanasbourne Village, Sunset Mall and Gresham Town Fair.
 As of June 30, 2017, the company owned interests in 510 U.S. shopping centers across 32 states.

 Before the mall, from 1928 into the 1960s, the Jantzen Beach Amusement Park was frequented by up to 725,000 people annually.
 The Jantzen Beach Amusement Park featured the huge Big Dipper Roller Coaster, the C.W.
 Parker Carousel, a Ferris Wheel, a small railway, thrill rides, midget auto racing and a swimming pool.

-By 1970 attendance had dipped at the amusement park and was closed in 1970.
-The park was razed in 1970 to make room for the Jantzen Beach Shopping Center, which opened in 1972.
+In the 1960s, attendance dipped at the amusement park and it was closed permanently in 1970.
+The park was razed in 1970 to make room for the new Jantzen Beach Shopping Center, which opened in 1972.
 The original Jantzen Beach Mall kept only one relic of its former days: its 1921 C.W.
 Parker carousel.